Ultramann/shifu/README.md

 cli -al             # ALL = true, LONG = true, OUTPUT = none
 cli -alo out.txt    # ALL = true, LONG = true, OUTPUT = out.txt
 ```

+##### Positional and remaining argument declaration rules

+Positional and remaining argument functions (`shifu_cmd_argr`, `shifu_cmd_args`) can only be used in leaf commands.

+The option and argument declaration order in a command function matters:
+1. Help is generated in declaration order
+1. Help strings from parent commands' deferred options are similarly deferred to the end of the generated help string
+1. Positional arguments are parsed in declaration order
+1. Options must be declared before any positional arguments, and positional arguments before remaining arguments

 ### Completion functions